raspberrypilearning/hello-world/en/step_2.md

 --- /task ---

-If you have a Trinket account, you can click on the **Remix** button to save a copy to your `My Trinkets` library.
+On your code editor, you can click on the **Save** button to save a copy of your project to your library.

-If you don't have a Trinket account, you can still come back to your project in the future on the same computer by using the starter project link.
+You can still come back to your project in the future on the same computer by using the starter project link.

 --- save ---